Teaching for Change: Programming

-Teaching for Change co-founded the Zinn Education Project with Rethinking Schools in 2008 to provide teachers with free resources to help teach a people's history including free downloadable lesson plans as a companion to Howard Zinn's A People's History of the United States and other classroom resources for educators around the country.

 Civil Rights Teaching

 As of 2006, the state of Mississippi "passed the Civil Rights/Human Rights Education in the Mississippi Public Schools Curriculum bill," which mandated "the integration of civil rights and human rights" topics into the curriculum of the K-12 schools under its purview.
 Accordingly, Teaching for Change worked with the McComb School District and the Mississippi Department of Education for ten years to incorporate lessons on the civil rights movement and labor history in the curriculum.
 The stated intention was to help schools "end a decades-old culture of silence" on difficult historical events in the region.
 McComb Legacies, an after-school and summer enrichment program, grew out of the partnership between Teaching for Change and the McComb School District.
 As part of McComb Legacies, high school students work as historians to uncover the history of the voting rights struggle in McComb and Mississippi.
 In the spring of 2013, two McComb student projects made it to the national level of the National History Day competition.
 The Voting Rights Struggle, a documentary film created by McComb students, tells the story of the first SNCC voter registration drive, which was located in McComb.
 The film can now be seen at the African American Civil War Museum in Washington, DC.

+In 2024, Teaching for Change published the second edition of the publication, Putting the Movement Back Into Civil Rights Teaching.